patternplate/patternplate/docs/guides/use-widgets.md

   ```
   ````

-2. Scroll to the very end of `./README.md` and see a live demo of `Button` embeded directly:
+2. Scroll to the very end of `./README.md` and see a live demo of `Button` embedded directly:

   ![](https://patternplate.github.io/media/images/screenshot-widgets-demo.svg)